bananarama92/FBC-fork/README.md

 - Alternative arousal calculations
 - Blur vision when not wearing glasses
 - Notifications for friends coming online or going offline
-- Confirmation prompt when leaving the page (prevent accidental back button or refresh)
+- Confirmation prompt when leaving the page
 - Beeps display their text in chat.
 Clicking on them takes you directly to the beep.
-(Incompatible with BcUtil)
 - Ctrl+Enter to OOC
 - Clearer activity labels
 - Accurate timer inputs